knowthelist/fhem-tablet-ui/README.md

 data-substitution="toDate().ago('hh:mm:ss')"    -  convert to time span (short format)

 If you use class="timestamp" together with data-substitution="toDate().ago()" it is recommended to define data-refresh="xx" in secondes to refresh the value from time to time, in case the reading timestamp refresh rate is low.

+The use the label features only with a fixed label text, then use class="fixedlabel"

 See [examples](#label) of Label